alowhit/alowhit.github.io/content/posts/setup-hugo-with-blowfish-to-github-page/index.md

 #### Create a New Site

 If you plan to create website data in an already created empty folder, use `hugo new site .` to create a basic Hugo project.
 (If the folder already has content, you can use `--force` to force initialization: `hugo new site . --force`)

-If you don't have an empty website project folder yet, you can use the `hugo new site mywebsite` command to create a new Hugo site in the `mywebsite` directory.
+If you don't have an empty website project folder yet, you can use the `hugo new site mywebsite` command to create a new Hugo site in a new `mywebsite` directory.

 Next, download the [blowfish theme](https://blowfish.page/docs/installation/#download-blowfish-theme) and choose the channel you want to use.
 The author used manual file copying, which means directly downloading the latest version of the source code and extracting it to `./theme/blowfish`.